 Do you truly enjoy receiving constructive criticism?
 Not really?
-Sounds about right.

-But why then is feedback important for your company culture?
+But why, then, is feedback important for your company culture?
 According to Gallup’s research, four out of ten workers are actively disengaged when they receive little to no feedback from their managers.
 When your employees are engaged, productivity is higher, turnover is lower, and your profits are positively correlated [read our Hello Doc for more].

 As you can guess, there’s a bit of a disconnect when it comes to feedback.
 We know we have to give and receive it, but we would prefer to procrastinate and avoid hurting anyone’s feelings.
-Delivering criticism is conflicting in its nature, because instead of a physical altercation, the act can almost feel like an attack on someone’s sense of self.
+Delivering criticism is conflicting in its nature because instead of a physical altercation, the act can almost feel like an attack on someone’s sense of self.

 And if it doesn’t go over well, you might have scarred that person or helped to cultivate resentment against you and the organization.